cgabriel5/nodecliac/README.md

 #### Commands/Flags

-- The following section contains the command chains and their respective flags.
+- The following section contains the command-chains and their respective flags.
-- Each line represents a row which starts with the command chain and is followed by single space.
+- Each line represents a _row_ which starts with the command chain and is followed by single space.
 - Whatever comes after the single space are the command's flags.
 - Rows that do not have flags will contain `--` after the single space character.
 - Flags are separated by pipe (`|`) characters.